-Information on the decision will be noted but the certificate and any copies will be destroyed and no record of criminal matters, past or pending, will be kept on the individual's personnel file.
-However, information regarding the post being subject to a DBS check will be recorded (see Statement on the secure storage, handling, use, retention & disposal of Disclosures).
+Information on the decision will be noted, but the certificate and any copies will be destroyed and no record of criminal matters, past or pending, will be kept on the individual's personnel file.
+However, information regarding the post being subject to a DBS check will be recorded.